Trip planner for backpacking crews

 (frequently)

-Do my friends need accounts?
+Do my friends need to set anything up?

 What can Trailmix actually plan?